abeiderman/FrozenHeadersGrid_MonoTouch/README.md

 		var gridView = new FrozenHeadersGridView(View.Bounds);

-2. Either implement the IFrozenHeadersGridViewDelegate interface or extend FrozenHeadersGridViewDelegate class:
+2. Either implement the IFrozenHeadersGridViewDelegate interface or extend the FrozenHeadersGridViewDelegate class:

 		class GridDelegate : FrozenHeadersGridViewDelegate
 		{